britton-jb/sentinel/README.md

 [license-img]: http://img.shields.io/badge/license-MIT-brightgreen.svg
 [license]: http://opensource.org/licenses/MIT

+# FIXME
+Add spec for new confirmation method added related to new endpoints to ensure it actually works.

+Fix the one now somehow red spec

+Why did we split out account update vs authenticated update?
+Is there a use case for this?
+Is this superfluous?
+Or was this supposed to account for the invited post action?
+Either way this needs to be sorted before v2rc1
+# END FIXME

 Things I wish [Guardian](https://github.com/ueberauth/guardian) included out of the box.
 Routing, confirmation emails, password reset emails.
 It's just a thin wrapper on Guardian buteverybody shouldn't have to repeat